Anirudh0616/Gravity-Wave-Identification/README.md

 # Windows
 bash run.sh
 ```
-The Launcher will prompt you to enter values for test experiment.
+The Launcher will prompt you to enter values for test experiment and experiment name ( Directory name for plots to be saved in )
 5. Deactivate afterwards
 ```bash
 deactivate